PasiKoodaa/Screen-Analysis-Overlay/README.md

    - Save analysis results
    - Resize the overlay
    - Toggle overlay visibility during screenshots
+   - Select backend (KoboldCPP or Ollama)
+   - Choose Ollama model (when using Ollama backend)

 4. The overlay will continuously capture and analyze the selected region, displaying results in real-time.